 A disruptive event is an unforeseen or unplanned event that interrupts the normal flow of operations.
 Disruptive events can range from small disturbances, such as a power outage, to large-scale disasters, such as a hurricane.
 The impact of a disruptive event can be catastrophic, causing extensive damage to property and infrastructure, and leading to loss of life.
 In the aftermath of a disruptive event, it is important to have a plan in place for how to respond.

 This may include evacuating the area, providing medical assistance, and restoring essential services.
-By being prepared for a disruptive event, we can help to minimize the impact and ensure that recovery is as swift and smooth as possible.
+Importance of business continuity being prepared for a disruptive event, It can help to minimize the impact and ensure that recovery is as swift and smooth as possible.

 There are a number of reasons why businesses invest in continuity planning.
 Here are some of the most important ones: